Rasheed Wallace never had trouble speaking his mind.

 Wallace took over the Jordan job from Kim Annas, who led the Falcons to a 7-17 record in 2018-19.

-The four-time NBA All-Star steered the varsity team to an 11-13 record last year before the season was cut short due to the coronavirus pandemic and COVID-19 outbreak.
+The four-time NBA All-Star steered the varsity team to an 8-6 record last year in the midst of the coronavirus pandemic.

 Rasheed Wallace Basketball and Post-Playing Career